 Give a Maxi Dress a Whirl

-If you’re sick of pants or simply love a feminine style like Sommar Theodore does, try wearing a floor-length dress instead.
+If you’re sick of pants or simply love super feminine-silhouettes, like Sommar Theodore does, try wearing a floor-length dress instead.
 You’ll still be protected from the nip in the air but in a much more flirty way.

 Wear White After Labor Day

 If you haven’t already, it’s time to toss this fashion rule out the window.
-Winter whites and warm creams look gorgeous when worn with a festive bright orange and trendy animal print booties.
+Winter whites and warm creams look gorgeous when worn with a festive bright coral and trendy animal print booties.

 Then Wear it Head to Toe